adeclintonsitepu/HMDCNN-Tree/Machine Learning/cifar-10/README.md

-# Modular Neural Network with Hierarchical Organization
+# HMDCNN Tree

-This repository contains the code for "Optimized Visual Recognition Based on The Modular Neural Network with Hierarchical Organization" paper by Ade Clinton Sitepu and Chuan-Ming Liu.
+This repository contains the code for "Optimized Visual Recognition through a Deep Convolutional Neural Network with Hierarchical Modular Organization" paper by Ade Clinton Sitepu and Chuan-Ming Liu.

 ## Description
 This repository is the code for Machine Learning [1] Techniques for image classification tasks on CIFAR-10 Dataset.
 The reference article: [CIFAR-10: KNN-based Ensemble of Classifiers](https://arxiv.org/abs/1611.04905)